22 Types of Frogs in Alabama

 Small and green in color, the squirrel tree frog is an amphibian native to Alabama and may be found all around the state.

-The fact that these frogs spend most of their lives living in trees and feeding on insects led to the naming of the species as tree frogs.
+The fact that these frogs spend most of their lives living in trees and feeding on insects led to naming the species as tree frogs.

-The average length of a squirrel tree frog is between two and three inches, and they have a wide variety of vocalizations that they employ to interact with one another.
+The average length of a squirrel tree frog is between two and three inches, and they have various vocalizations to interact with one another.

 20. Southern Cricket Frog